Cleveland Heights, Ohio – City Ordinances

 (ORC 4511.56)

-(a) Every bicycle when in use at the times specified in Section 337.02, shall be equipped with the following:
+(a) Every bicycle or mobility device when in use at the times specified in Section 337.02, shall be equipped with the following:

-(1) A lamp mounted on the front of either the bicycle or the operator that shall emit a white light visible from a distance of at least five hundred feet to the front; and three hundred feet to the sides.
+(1) A lamp mounted on the front of either the bicycle, mobility device or the operator that shall emit a white light visible from a distance of at least five hundred feet to the front; and three hundred feet to the sides.
 A generator-powered lamp that emits light only when the bicycle is moving may be used to meet this requirement.

 (2) A red reflector on the rear that shall be visible from all distances from one hundred feet to six hundred feet to the rear when directly in front of lawful lower beams of head lamps on a motor vehicle.